edgeimpulse/expert-projects/gesture-recognition-on-silabs-xg24.md

 <img src=".gitbook/assets/gesture-recognition-on-silabs-xg24/lightblue-xg24.gif" align="center" height="50%">

-If all goes well, your same gestures should be recognized and inferencing is performed on the xG24 in the same manner as the Thunderboard Sense 2, with no additional model training or dataset manipulation needed!
-This makes upgrading existing projects from the Thunderboard to the xG24 extremely simple.
+Once deployed, your same gestures should be recognized and inferencing is performed on the xG24 in the same manner as the Thunderboard Sense 2, with no additional model training or dataset manipulation needed!
+This makes upgrading existing projects from the Thunderboard to the xG24 extremely simple when the data and sensor output are comparable and you confirm the sensor is the same part number.
+Again, you'll need to cross check the datasheets, but you may find you can take a Thunderboard Sense 2 project and deploy it directly to the xG24.

 One final note is that in this project, the xG24 is roughly twice as fast as the Thunderboard Sense 2 running the same model: